adamjgnoel/AcCoRD/README.txt

 5. KNOWN ISSUES
 ---------------

+This list is current as of v0.4.1.1.
+See https://github.com/adamjgnoel/AcCoRD/issues for the latest details.
 - 2D environments cannot be created as 3D environments with one dimension having size zero
 - Simplified algorithms are used to handle molecule placement when transitioning between mesoscopic and microscopic regions
 - AcCoRD does not do an exhaustive check for the validity of input parameters.
 Parameters are checked individually for having valid values.
 For example, creating an environment with overlapping regions will most likely result in a hard crash.